-In NZ, she is probably best known for performing with NZ super-group Fly My Pretties, performing at the Byron Bay Blues Fest and featuring on their two live albums – 2009’s A Story and 2011’s Fly My Pretties IV, Eva has supported legendary American singer, Wanda Jackson, sung for the Royal NZ Ballet and played violin on the 2009 Tui award winning album Trouble on the Waterfront, as well as performing to over 2,500 people at ASB Gardens Magic Summer Series in Wellington.
+In NZ, she is probably best known for performing with NZ super-group Fly My Pretties, performing at the Byron Bay Blues Fest and featuring on their two live albums – 2009’s A Story and 2011’s Fly My Pretties IV.

 Her debut album I Can’t Keep Secrets, produced by Samuel Flynn Scott (The Phoenix Foundation), meanders delicately through ten tracks of folk, layered on a foundation of melodic pop sensibilities.

 In London in 2012, Eva wrote and recorded Crazy Eyes EP with fellow NZ Musician Henry Marks (Mon Ami), for their electro-pop project H & EVA, which would serve as the foundation for Eva’s love of MIDI.

 Praise for Humid Nights:

 “with a voice that soars between Kate Bush kookiness and a rich, melodious pop-soulfulness…”